Clara Schumann (German, 1819-1896): Piano Concerto in A minor, mvt. 3

 Béla Bartók (Hungarian, 1881-1945): Concerto for Orchestra, mvt.
 2

-Many of you are working on violin duets by the Hungarian composer Béla Bartók (or will be at some point).
+The Hungarian composer Béla Bartók composed a set of 44 violin duos based on folk tunes he "discovered" by traveling around to peasant communities in Hungary, Romania, and other countries, and recording the music he heard on one of the first recording devices.
+(He is considered the first "ethnomusicologist.")
 Today's selection, though VERY different, also features a series of short duets by Bartok, played by wind instruments and accompanied by the rest of the orchestra.
 It is called "Presentando le coppie" ("Presentation of the Couples") or "Giuoco delle coppie" ("Game of the couples").
 Each "couple" plays a tune at a fixed "interval," or space between the notes, apart.
+It is a fun, light, movement in one of his last works with an overall whimsical feeling; the sudden dynamic changes and abrupt stops and starts, show his sense of humor.
+You can also hear some of the folk influence.

 For those interested, the movement goes like this: